 Up to date global-woods has conducted 4 major surveys of the living conditions of people in an areas of 5 km around the Kikonda Forest Reserve to find out the impact of global-woods’ activities on the communities.
 The key methods used are questionnaires, focus group discussions and key informant interviews.
 The studies were conducted by University of Rottenburg, EACL consultants (2010) Heifer international (2010) and a freelance consultant (2011).
 Further surveys were conducted by the Sustainability department of global-woods.
 On top of that, meetings with community members and local authorities are conducted on a continuous basis, their results and follow-up activities being documented.
 Grievances raised during the studies were dealt with using standard procedures.

-Major outcome is that global-woods’ activities have a positive impact.
-Between October 2012 and December 2016, global-woods created 620 additional jobs exclusively for the young men and women from the neighbouring communities.
+The major outcome from the surveys is that global-woods’ activities have a positive impact in terms of employment and increase of trade volume in the communities.
+Between October 2012 and December 2016, global-woods directly created 619 additional jobs exclusively for the young men and women from the neighbouring communities.
 Further, the direct community support given by global-woods continues to be appreciated by the neighbours as positive impact.
-Issues still to be improved include the implementation of a well structured CFM framework.
+It included:

 In future, monitoring of the development of livelihood levels of communities will continue to be monitored through surveys and direct interaction.